Human Centered Design Intern Blog 2018

 One of the most thought provoking exhibits of the museum was the Seven Sins exhibit.
 This exhibit showed how society tends to create creative and beautifully designed items to fulfill our desires.
 For example it suggested that greed pushed us to design objects such as wallets, and cash registers.
 Or that we design a lot of household appliances out of sloth.
 If you think about it everything from roombas to coffeemakers are intended to make our lives "easier."

 I had a chance to talk with Joe Zinter who is the associate director of Center of Innovation Engineering and Design at Yale.
 He teaches classes that use the design process to solve real world problems.

 What would you call your occupation?

 Primarily an Educator, but in some ways I have two jobs, I am assistant director of the CEID but also a facilitator.
-In the classes I teach the students quickly learn more about their topic than I know, and as a result I really act as a choreographer who points them in teh right directions and connects them to important resources.
+In the classes I teach, the students quickly learn more about their topic than I know, and as a result I really act as a choreographer who points them in the right directions and connects them to important resources.
 As Assistant Director I work in a much more fluid environment.
-My goal is to try and provide tools and resources for students, courses and clubs so that they can realize their designs.
+My goal is to try and provide tools and resources for students, courses, and clubs so that they can realize their designs.

 How did you get involved with design?

 Most of my childhood I was surrounded by tools, my father was a machinest and handy-man.
 He taught me to look at every piece of raw material as though it had something embedded inside of it already.
 I gained a high appreciation for the built world which led me to study physics and applied physics in college.
 This gave me a deeper understanding of how the built world follows the rules of nature.